cyberbotics/webots/docs/guide/web-simulation.md

 These are the configuration parameters for the simulation server:
 ```
 # server:              fully qualilified domain name of simulation server
 # ssl:                 for https/wss URL (true by default)
 # port:                local port on which the server is listening
 # portRewrite:         port rewritten in the URL by apache (true by default)
 # docker:              launch webots inside a docker (false by default)
 # allowedRepositories: list of allowed GitHub simulation repositories
+# blockedRepositories: list of blocked GitHub simulation repositories
+# shareIdleTime:       maximum load for running non-allowed repositories
+# notify:              webservices to be notified about the server status
 # projectsDir:         directory in which projects are located
 # webotsHome:          directory in which Webots is installed (WEBOTS_HOME)
 # maxConnections:      maximum number of simultaneous Webots instances
 # logDir:              directory where the log files are written
 # monitorLogEnabled:   store monitor data in a file (true by default)
 # debug:               output debug information to stdout (false by default)
 ```

 HTTP request handlers: